+The Trust has a pivotal role to play in multi-agency safeguarding arrangements.
 The Trust contributes to multi-agency working as part of its statutory duty.
-The Trust is aware of and will follow the local safeguarding arrangements.
+The Trust is aware of and will follow the local safeguarding arrangements to promote the welfare of children in its care.
 Further details on www.lancashiresafeguarding.org.uk